DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/tips-on-applying-for-teacher-training-as-a-non-uk-citizen.md

 * you must apply for a visa or immigration status allowing you to work in the UK
 * you must have been living in the UK for 3 or more years before the start of your apprenticeship

-If you are resident in the UK, you may already have a visa or immigration status allowing you to work – for example, a graduate visa.
+If you are resident in the UK, you may already have a visa or immigration status allowing you to work – for example, a Graduate visa.

 If you need to apply for another visa – for example, a Skilled Worker visa – you’ll need to do this after you’ve been given a place on a postgraduate teaching apprenticeship.

-Find postgraduate teacher training courses lists fee-paying and salaried training courses, including postgraduate teaching apprenticeships, leading to qualified teacher status.

 ### If you don't have a degree